zmk5566/AudibleVis/USER-STUDY.md

 ## Post Experiment Questionaire

 The questionaire will ask about the cognitive feeling of the users according to the 3 systems, and future suggestions.

+3 condition* 8 dataset * 3 questions *2

+    for condition in [spatial, pitch, tempo]:
+      practice 10mins
+      for single_dataset in [ds1, ds2, ds3, ..., ds4]:
+        for question in [q1, q2, q3]:
+          0.25mins
+      for multiple_dataset in [ds1, ds2, ds3, ..., ds4]:
+        for question in [q1]:
+          0.25mins
+      cognitive test 1min
+    questionnaire 1min